Having a good mobile version of your website today is absolutely necessary.

-Any successful strategy should start with data harvesting, so we suggest you start here.
-A simple analysis of traffic should help you start to understand your audience preferences.
+A simple analysis of traffic will help you understand your audience's device preferences.
 Google Analytics allows you to access some of this data and it will help you see if what you are doing is working with mobile users, or if you should adjust your methods.
 But keep in mind, a "mobile-first" mentality should never take over "customer-first" approach.

 - Choose Mobile-Friendly Configuration